open-todo/open-todo.github.io/README.md

-# Open To-Do
+# KanbanNG
-Open To-Do is a lighweight open source kanban to-do list website, made for privacy and simplicity in mind.
+KanbanNG is a lighweight open source kanban styled to-do list website, made for privacy and simplicity in mind.

 ## Main features
 - Drag and drop using sortableJs